 Jr. EYC (Grades 7 - 8) 5:30 - 6:30 p.m.

 Sr. EYC (Grades 9 - 12) 7:00 - 8:00 p.m.

-Pre-EYC (6th grade) kicks off with a parent/youth meeting in September and then meets one Sunday in October, November, and December from 5:30 - 6:30 p.m. with dinner served from 6:30 - 7 p.m.
+Pre-EYC (6th grade) kicks off with our Welcome to the Table meeting and dinner for parents and youth at the beginning of the school year.
+Pre-EYC then meets one Sunday in October, November, and December from 5:30 - 6:30 p.m. with dinner served from 6:30 - 7 p.m.
 A retreat is offered in November to help build fellowship and community.
 Sixth graders join regular Jr. EYC starting in January!

 Middle School Bible Study provides a time of connection and fellowship for students in grades 6 - 8 in a small group setting.
 Starting with dinner followed by program, we explore topics and stories in the Bible and how they can relate to us today, incorporating games, activities, conversation and more.
-Our next series will take place in the fall on each Tuesday in September 6:00-7:30pm.
+Our next series will take place in the fall on each Tuesday in September 6:30-7:45pm.
 A $20 fee helps with meal costs.
-Contact: Martha Cox

 Confirmation is a sacramental rite where you are affirming your covenant, or promise, from Baptism that was made by your parents.
 Confirmation is your turn to prepare and renew or strengthen your beliefs.
 In Confirmation we ask for God's help in our relationship with God and with the Church.
 Everyone must answer for themselves “I do”, “I Believe,” and “I will with God’s Help.”
 Your church and family provide the support, but it is your decision.
 The time to get confirmed is not a set time in life; opportunities for older students to be confirmed are available through the Director of Youth Ministry.

 Curricula: What Others Believe; Catechism Curriculum; Guest Speakers